 This business case for inter-cultural awareness holds true as companies in multiple industries are finding a growing need to improve services and production, expand strategic planning and increase market share.
-BCC has developed training solutions that help address these challenges.
+Bristol has developed training solutions that help address these challenges.

 Inter-cultural awareness can also extend broadly to a range of situations involving co-workers and customers.
 For example, Steppingstone Inc., a local leader in behavioral health and homeless services, is charged by its funding agencies with providing cultural and linguistically appropriate services to its clients.
 They offer continuous in-service training for executive, clinical and support staff.
-They decided to work with BCC to develop a more in-depth training focused on “Cultural Competency for Improved Client Care,” in the two-year Workforce Training Fund Program grant they received.
+They decided to work with Bristol to develop a more in-depth training focused on “Cultural Competency for Improved Client Care,” in the two-year Workforce Training Fund Program grant they received.

 This 28-hour training challenged participants to explore their own bias around culture, race, gender, class and sexual orientation, and think about the connections to health inequality and ensuing health outcomes.

-“Cultural competence in health care describes the ability to provide care to patients with diverse values, beliefs and behaviors, including tailoring health care delivery to meet patients’ social, cultural and linguistic needs,” says BCC Instructor Mikkie Harvey, who leads conversations on Cultural Competence, Diversity and Inclusion.
+“Cultural competence in health care describes the ability to provide care to patients with diverse values, beliefs and behaviors, including tailoring health care delivery to meet patients’ social, cultural and linguistic needs,” says Bristol Instructor Mikkie Harvey, who leads conversations on Cultural Competence, Diversity and Inclusion.

 The training is very powerful as people begin to consider the influence of one’s own biases and beliefs and the potential impact on service delivery.